Repositories

 rblayers2

-• To rollback the image to the previous one, navigate to the Quay UI and click on the Tag History option for the repository.
-From there, select the tag for the previous image that you want to rollback to.
+• To roll back the image to the previous version, navigate to the Quay UI and click the Tag History option for the repository.

 revert